Do You Need a Florida Partnership and LLC Member Dispute Attorney?

 When it comes to determining your rights as a partner, we consult a team of financial professionals, such as forensic accountants and business valuation experts, to assist in negotiations and, if necessary, litigation.

 If you are involved in a dispute with other partners to a partnership agreement, you should consult experienced, dedicated and savvy civil litigation attorneys to protect your interests.
-Contact Feldman Williams, PLLC, Florida’s partnership dispute attorneys.
+Contact Feldman Legal Group, Florida’s partnership dispute attorneys.

 Does the Minority Partner Have a Reasonable Expectation of Continued Employment?